 false, Push campaigns will not be sent to the user

-Please also take note of the following limitations offor custom attributes:
+Please take note of the following limitations when creating new custom attributes:

-- A user profile can have a maximum of 25 attributes, per data-type
+- A user profile can have a maximum of 25 custom attributes per data type for the following data types:

 You can identify users and send this data to WebEngage by calling the

 logout function.
-Similarly, if you want to stop tracking a user's behaviour at some point, you can call the
+Similarly, if you want to stop tracking a user's behavior at some point, you can call the

 You can call certain setter functions in WebEngage to set the values of the system or custom attributes for a user.